 Maintenance is the key to a vibrant color that lasts long.
 Toning shampoos neutralizes brassiness, but excessive usage leads to drying your strands.
 If this happens, book a glossing service to refresh the hue.

 Guzman’s recommended products for keeping blonde tones include Redken Extreme shampoo and conditioner.
-You can also use Schwarzkopf’s Keratin Restore bonding mask once a week for a deeper reconstructive treatment.
+You can also use Schwarzkopf’s Keratin Restore bonding mask once weekly for a deeper reconstructive treatment.
 If your locks get brassy so fast, try the Redken Blondage Anti-Brass mask.